Tom-Gray/K8s/README.md

 I hardcoded some URLs to make it easy to run locally while simulating a real world scnenario.

-to get the IP address of your local minikube.
-The add the following to your /etc/hosts file:
+Add the following to your /etc/hosts file:
    127.0.0.1 sa.info
    127.0.0.1 api.sa.info